California Farm Academy Apprenticeship Program

 The application is a multi-stage process.
 All applicants must first submit a pre-application available on our How to Apply page to establish that they meet minimum eligibility requirements.
 Next, after a brief phone call with program staff, those eligible will go on to complete a full application.
 After submitting, applicants will be invited to a phone interview, after which the application will be reviewed by staff and scored.
 Finally, high-scoring applications are sent to farmers to review.
 Farmers will review applications and conduct their own phone or in-person interviews with candidates they choose.
-If there is a good fit, applicants will receive notice of a job offer from program staff.
+If there is a good fit, applicants will receive notice of a job offer directly from the farm employer.
 Please see additional details on the How to Apply page.

 How long will it take for me to find out if a farm wants to hire me?

 Each farm has its own hiring timeline and will interview and hire apprentices based on their needs.
-It will take a few weeks for Program Staff to review and score your application within one week of submission, and a farm could offer you a position shortly after.
+Program Staff aims to review and score your application within one week of submission, and a farm could offer you a position shortly after.
 However, if you apply during a period when farmers are not hiring, you may wait for several months to hear from a farmer.
 Note that this is a very competitive program and not every applicant will receive a job offer.
 Qualified applications stay in our system for up to two years.
 If you are offered a job on a farm outside of our program and are interested in enrolling at that farm, program staff will work with you and the employer to determine whether the operation is eligible to train an apprentice.

 If I am not eligible to apply at this time, can I reapply in the future?

 Yes.
-If you currently are ineligible to apply but become eligible within that year (for example, because you turn 18 or you are able to move to the area), then you are welcome to fill out and submit the pre-application at that time.
+If you currently are ineligible to apply but become eligible in the future we encourage you to submit a pre-application at that time.

 I’m interested in starting my own farm.
 Is this the right program for me?

-The Beginning Farm and Ranch Management Apprenticeship program trains individuals for a job in farm management.
+The California Farm Academy Apprenticeship program trains individuals for a job in farm management.
 While farm managers may eventually take over the farm or start their own farm in the long-term, this may not be the best program to help you achieve your goal if you want to start a farm in the short-term.
 Instead, we would encourage you to apply to the California Farm Academy Beginning Farmer Training Program.

 Can I apply if I currently work on a farm and would like to complete my apprenticeship on that farm?

 Yes.
 First, take a look at the work processes and discuss with your employer whether you will be able to get the minimum number of hours in each of the work process areas.
-If you and your employer are able to meet the requirements, your next step would be to contact the Apprenticeship Program at firstname.lastname@example.org or by phone, (530) 795-4146.
-If at any point you have questions, please contact the program.
+If you and your employer are able to meet the requirements, your next step would be submit a pre-application.
+Program staff will work with you and your employer to further determine eligibility.

 I am a farmer who is looking to hire an apprentice or to have an existing employee become an apprentice.
 How does this work?